Embark Behavioral Health in Ashburn, Virginia

 Healing Therapists at Our Premier Outpatient Clinic in Ashburn

-Our outpatient treatment program coming soon to Virginia, accessible from most parts of Loudoun County, has compassionate therapists dedicated to providing healing for youths struggling with mental health issues like anxiety, depression, and suicide.
+Our outpatient treatment program in Virginia, accessible from most parts of Loudoun County, has compassionate therapists dedicated to providing healing for youths struggling with mental health issues like anxiety, depression, and suicide.
 Through a unique therapeutic framework, they help adolescents and teens in the Virginia area overcome their difficult behavioral health challenges.

 Anxiety, depression, and suicide are on the rise, and children are at risk today more than ever before.
 Too many adolescents and teens in Virginia go through life struggling with not only these issues but also eating disorders, obsessive-compulsive disorder (OCD), attention-deficit/hyperactivity disorder (ADHD), post-traumatic stress disorder (PTSD), addiction, and trauma.
 It doesn’t have to be this way.

 During outpatient therapy, your adolescent or teen will meet with a local therapist while maintaining their daily schedule.
 For those who have moderate mental health symptoms and a daily routine that’s not negatively affecting their mental health, outpatient therapy may be a good option.

 Outpatient visits to our program can include weekly individual therapy sessions as well as family therapy with one of our Virginia therapists.
 We also offer group therapy through our intensive outpatient program, which usually meets three hours a day, three to four days a week, and our therapeutic day treatment program, which typically meets 5.5 hours a day, five days a week.

 The goal of outpatient therapy at our program is to help adolescentsand teens overcome difficult mental health and substance abuse issues through a series of visits to one of our Virginia therapists.